 Grade of FN

-For students who have not attempted at least 50% of the coursework (based on the total possible points) and who also have not submitted an assignment or responded to a discussion forum prompt after week 5, the appropriate submission time stamp will be used to determine the last date of participation and whether student will receive an FN grade, which could impact financial aid for the current semester.
+FN is a failing grade that indicates that the student stopped participating in the course.
+For students who have not attempted at least 50% of the coursework (based on the total possible points) and who also after week 5 have not submitted an assignment or discussion forum post, the appropriate timestamp from the last submission will be used to determine the last date of participation and the student will receive an FN grade, which could impact financial aid for the current semester.

 Grade of IN

 The grade Incomplete (IN) may be granted only under special circumstances such as a verifiable serious illness, provided at least 50% of the coursework (based on the total possible points) has been completed.
-To request a grade of IN, the student must complete an official Incomplete Grade Petition available in Student Services, and submit it by Wednesday of week 8 at 11:59 PM PT.
+To request a grade of IN, the student must complete an official Incomplete Grade Petition available in Student Services, and submit it by 11:59 PM PT on Wednesday of week 8.
 The petition may be approved and a grade of IN issued upon recommendation of the instructor and permission of the assistant dean.
 Students may be given up to four weeks from the final date of the course to complete remaining assignments.
 Incomplete coursework not made up within the allotted period will not be counted toward the final grade.